 - Pin Title – When you upload the pinnable image into your blog post, ensure you put the full SEO title into the title box.
 The actual image should also have the blog post title on it as well.
 You can use different variations of your title on the image as long as the main keyword is still showing.

 - Pin Description – Ensure you use complete sentences for your description and that it includes your main SEO keyword plus 1-2 others if applicable.
 Do NOT keyword stuff the pin description.
 Do NOT enter the description in the alt text box.
 Manually enter the Pinterest text description or use the Tasty Pins plugin.

 - Hashtags – Include a few relevant hashtags immediately after the pin description.

 - Image File Name – When you save the image to your computer, be sure to save it as the SEO keyword.
-When you upload it to the post, add the SEO keyword to the alt text box.
-This step isn't so much for Pinterest SEO, but can help get your post found when someone searches for images using that keyword.
+When you upload it to the post, add a description of the image to the alt text box.
+This step is important for ADA compliance for images.